k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 SYNC_PROTECTION can be edited in the config.ini file:
 1. The default value is zero.
 Fabric implements Sync ON mode only on the first request.
 2. If this parameter is set to -1, Sync ON protection is disabled and Fabric implements Sync ON mode on each request.
 3. This parameter can be set in milliseconds.
-For example, if set to 1000, all Sync requests executed on the same LUI and Fabric node during the 1000ms after the first request, run in Sync ON mode.
-After 1000ms, and until the first GET request on the LUI is completed, Fabric sets the Sync mode to OFF.
+For example, if set to 1000, all Sync requests executed on the same LUI and Fabric node during the 1000ms after the first request, run in Sync OFF mode.
+After 1000ms, and until the first GET request on the LUI is completed, Fabric sets the Sync mode to ON.

 ## Fabric Studio Server Configuration - Force Upgrade Post Deploy Checkbox
 The **Force Upgrade Post Deploy** checkbox is defined for each predefined Fabric server in the [Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window: